SESYNC-ci/git-in-the-shell-lesson/docs/_slides/repo.md

 ## Configure your clone

-To push and pull from your local repo to GitHub, you must specify the URL of the remote repo.
-By convention, we call the remote repo the "origin".
+To push and pull from your local repo to GitHub, you must configure your local repo with the URL of the remote repo.
+By convention, we call the central copy the "origin".

-===

 ~~~
-git remote add origin ...
+git remote add origin <URL>
 ~~~
 {:.input}